dmorse/pscfpp/README.md

 # PSCF - Polymer Self-Consistent Field Theory (C++/CUDA)

+PSCF is a package of software for field-theoretic predictions of equilibrium properties of inhomogeneous polymer liquids, with a focus on microstructures formed by block polymers.
+The package provides an extensive set of tools for self-consistent field theory (SCFT) calculations.
+The current version is the first to also provides tools for field-theoretic Monte-Carlo (FTMC) simulations, which are based on a partial-saddle point approximation to the formulation of the partitition function of the material as a functional integral.
-PSCF is a package of software for solving the Edwards-Helfand self-consistent field theory (SCFT) of polymer liquids.
-The acronym PSCF stands for "Polymer Self-Consistent Field".
+The acronym PSCF stands for "Polymer Self-Consistent Field", which was the original purpose of the package.
 The version described here is written primarily in C++, with GPU accelerated code in CUDA.

 ## History

-This C++/CUDA version of PSCF is intended to supersede an older Fortran program of the same name.
-The older Fortran PSCF program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
+This C++/CUDA version of PSCF is intended to supersede an older Fortran SCFT program of the same name.
+The Fortran PSCF program is maintained in a separate github.com repository at https://github.com/dmorse/pscf.
-This new version currently provides almost all of the capabilities of the older Fortran program, and several important new capabilities, as discussed below.
+This current C++/CUDA version provides almost all of the capabilities of the legacy Fortran program, and several important new capabilities, as discussed below.

-Differences between the C++/CUDA version of PSCF and the older Fortran version and expected advantages of the new code include:
+Differences between the current C++/CUDA version of PSCF and the legacy Fortran version include:

    - The new version is an extensible package of several different programs designed for use with different geometries, boundary conditions, algorithms or hardware, implemented within a common framework.

-   - The new version enables simulations of mixtures containing arbitrary acyclic branched polymers, in addition to the linear block polymers and linear homopolymers allowed by the Fortran PSCF code.
+   - The new version enables simulations of mixtures containing both linear and acyclic branched block polymers, while the Fortran PSCF code allowed only linear polymers.

    - The new version enables use of graphics processing units (GPUs) to dramatically accelerate some programs.

+   - Starting with this release, the C++/CUDA version provides tools for stochastic field-theoretic Monte-Carlo (FTMC) simulations.

 ## Programs

 PSCF currently contains code for three programs:

-   - **pscf_fd** : The program pscf_fd is is designed to treat
+   - **pscf_fd** : The program pscf_fd is is designed to performed SCFT
-     one-dimensional problems in Cartesian, cylindrical or spherical coordinates, using a simple finite difference method to solve the underlying partial differential equation.
+     calculations on one-dimensional problems in Cartesian, cylindrical or spherical coordinates.
+A simple finite difference method is used to solve the underlying partial differential equation.
 It is useful for treating problems involving flat and curved interfaces, as well as cylindrical or spherical copolymer micelles.
 The suffix "fd" stands for "finite difference".

    - **pscf_pc** : The pscf_pc rogram is designed to treat structures
      that are periodic in 1, 2 or 3 dimensions, using a pseudo-spectral algorithm and conventional CPU hardware.
-This program provides capabilities analogous to those of the older PSCF Fortran program, at a similar level of performance.
-The suffix "pc" stands for "periodic CPU".
+This program provides capabilities for SCFT calculations analogous to those of the older PSCF Fortran program, as well as tools for FTMC simulations.
+The The suffix "pc" stands for "periodic CPU".

-   - **pscf_pg** : The pscf_pg program uses GPU-accelerated variant
+   - **pscf_pg** : The pscf_pg program is a GPU-accelerated variant
-     of pscf_pc.
-It is based on algorithms similar to those used in pscf_pc, with almost identical features but provides higher performance for sufficiently large systems.
+     of pscf_pc that provides tools for SCFT and FTMC simulations.
+It is based on algorithms similar to those used in pscf_pc, with almost identical features but provides higher performance for large systems.
 The suffix "pg" stands for "periodic GPU".

 ## Features